We support women and girls in war and crisis zones

 Partner organisations:

-• Bosnia and Herzegovina: Association Žena BiH Mostar, Budućnost, Center of Women’s Rights, Medica Zenica, The Forgotten Children of War, Vive Žene
+• Bosnia and Herzegovina: Association Žena BiH Mostar, Budućnost, Center of Women’s Rights, Medica Zenica, Forgotten Children of War, Vive Žene

 • Kosovo: Kosova Rehabilitation Centre for Torture Victims (KRCT), Medica Gjakova